-The global pandemic of corona virus has in some ways sent a global population into shock.
+The global pandemic of COVID19 has in some ways sent a global population into shock.
 A form of trauma response.

 In usual circumstances of survival mode (an unexpected fear that threatens your very life and safety), the body quickly responds.
 The first thing that happens is our rational thinking pragmatic brain is taken over by our survival primordial brain, the amygdala.
 Our survival instinct has five ways to respond to the threat, and will usually work through them in the following order;